Christopheremorgan/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Analyzing historical Kickstarter data to uncover trends to inform a Kickstarter campaign for a new play.